Berkay-Akar/Berkay-Akar/README.md

 - 👋 Hi, I’m @Berkay-Akar
-- 👀 I’m interested in everything about coding.
+- :microscope: Passionate about creating impactful software that makes a difference.

 <!---
 Berkay-Akar/Berkay-Akar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.